BA Geography, Clark University (1988)

 D.Phil, Oxford University (England) (1997)

-I have studied these issues in the context of the European Union, and especially France, although I am also concerned with comparative aspects of economic development and urbanization, especially between the EU and the United States
+I have studied these issues in the context of the European Union, and especially France, although I am also concerned with comparisons between the European Union and the United States

 (2015) Migration, in Agnew, J., Mamadouh, V. Secor, A., and Sharp, J. (eds.)
 The Companion to Political Geography, Wiley Blackwell